FernandoAiresCastello/TileGameLib/README.md

 This repository was created in 2019 and contains a collection of many distinct projects.
 The goal of this toolkit is to facilitate the development of games that somewhat resemble the look and feel of *GameBoy Color* games and other 8-bit tile-based computer systems, providing a simplified and minimalistic API, while requiring few dependencies on external libraries.

 Currently, the main project in the toolkit is the C++ static library [TGL.lib](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/TGL.lib), which is built on top of [SDL 2](https://www.libsdl.org/).
 In the [Side projects](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Side%20projects) subdirectory there are various other independent and mostly experimental projects.
 Only Windows (7/8/10/11) is currently supported.
+Warning: this entire toolkit is in pre-alpha stage and is under constant development.
+Breaking changes in the public APIs may be (and often are) introduced at any time without prior notice.
+Use at your own risk.

 I (Fernando) am currently the sole developer.
 This toolkit is my hobby project and I usually work on it whenever I have some spare time.
 For more information, please check out the documentation (links below) or ask me directly.
 All questions, suggestions and bug reports are welcome.
 Thanks for stopping by! ❤